claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 ---

-I'd love to hear your feedback on the prompts and whether this is useful to you.
+I'd love to hear your feedback on the questions and whether this is useful to you.

 ---